+Junior Name

-Junior Name Date of Birth
+Date of Birth

 Address

 Telephone Number

 Parents' Names

 Address (If different)

 Home Telephone No

 Mobile Telephone No

 Work Telephone No

 Emergency Contacts

 Contact 1 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

 Work Telephone Number

 Contact 2 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

-Vork Telephone Number
+Work Telephone Number

-Please confirm details of all

-those with Parental

-Responsibility for the Child.
+Please confirm details of those with Parental Responsibility for the Chi

 Medical Information

-medical information

 Child's Doctor's name

 Doctor's Surgery Address

 Telephone Number

+Does your child experience any condit ions requiring medical treatment and/or

 medication?
-YES NO D onditions requiring medical treatment and/or ng medication, dose and frequency.
+YES \square NO \square

+If yes please give details, including r nedication, dose and frequency.

+Dana yaya abild baya any allamiaa?
+VEC.
+NO.

-Does your child have any allergies s?
-YES D NO D
+Does your child have any allergies?
+Y 'ES D NO D

 If yes please give details.

-Does your child have any specific dietary requirements?
+Does your child have any specific diet ary requirements?
 YES NO

+If yes please give details.

+What additional needs, if any, does you planned medication, assistance with li our child have e.g. needs help to administer fting or access, regular snacks?

+Disability

-What additional needs, if any, does your child have e.g. needs help to administer planned medication, assistance with lifting or access, regular snacks?
-Disability The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
+The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
-YES \square NO \square If yes what is the nature of the disability?
-Does your child have any communication needs e.g. non-English speaker/ hearing impairment/ sign language user/ dyslexia?
+YES \square NO \square

+If yes what is the nature of the disability?
+Does your child have any communication needs e.g. non-English speaker/hearing impairment/ sign language user/ dyslexia?
 If yes, please tell us what we need to do to enable him/her them to communicate with us fully.
-Consent from Parent/Legal Carer: • I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. • I agree to notify the Club of any changes to this information. • I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
+J Consent from Parent/Legal Carer: I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above.
+I agree to notify the Club of any changes to this information.
+I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
 I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form.
+The attached signature will denote that my child has my permission to be on the golf club's premises.
+I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.